 You’re then taken to the main page of the Default site, and you’re ready to create users.

-Create users: Active Directory authentication
+Create users: Active Directory

 Import users individually